andres4715-gif/selenium4_java_21_june_2024_final_practice/README.md

 - [X]  Add more scenarios to run with TestNG (with more test added)
 - [ ]  Send data using env variables from TESTNG or from .properties file
 - [X]  Convert getter and setters to work with lombok
-- [ ]  Create new folder structure and change image on the readme file.
 - [ ]  Check execution in parallel and non parallel both executions working fine
-- [ ]  Edit the README file with the new folder structure and paths
+- [X]  Edit the README file with the new folder structure and paths